awsdocs/amazon-emr-release-guide/doc_source/emr-release-6x.md

 + Zookeeper version 3\.4\.14
 + Connectors and drivers: DynamoDB Connector 4\.16\.0

-**New Features**
+**New features**
 + HBase: Removed rename in commit phase and added persistent HFile tracking\.
 See [Persistent HFile Tracking](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hbase-s3.html#emr-hbase-s3-hfile-tracking) in the *Amazon EMR Release Guide*\.
 + HBase: Backported [Create a config that forces to cache blocks on compaction](https://issues.apache.org/jira/browse/HBASE-23066)\.
 + PrestoDB: Improvements to Dynamic Partition Pruning\.
 Rule\-based Join Reorder works on non\-partitioned data\.
 + Scoped managed policies: To align with AWS best practices, Amazon EMR has introduced v2 EMR\-scoped default managed policies as replacements for policies that will be deprecated\.
 See [Amazon EMR Managed Policies](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-iam-policies.html)\.
 + Instance Metadata Service \(IMDS\) V2 support status: For Amazon EMR 6\.2 or later, Amazon EMR components use IMDSv2 for all IMDS calls\.
 For IMDS calls in your application code, you can use both IMDSv1 and IMDSv2, or configure the IMDS to use only IMDSv2 for added security\.
 If you disable IMDSv1 in earlier Amazon EMR 6\.x releases, it causes cluster startup failure\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Spark: Performance improvements in Spark runtime\.

-**Known Issues**
+**Known issues**
++ For Amazon EMR 6\.2\.0 and 6\.3\.0 private subnet clusters, you cannot acces the Ganglia web UI\.
+You will get an "access denied \(403\)" error\.
+Other web UIs, such as Sparak, Hue, JupyterHub, Zeppelin, Livy, and Tez are working normally\.
+Ganglia web UI access on public subnet clusters are also working normally\.
+To resolve this issue, restart httpd service on the master node with `sudo systemctl restart httpd`\.
++ There is an issue in Amazon EMR 6\.2\.0 where httpd continuously fails, causing Ganglia to be unavailable\.
+You get a "cannot connect to the server" error\.
+To fix a cluster that is already running with this issue, SSH to the cluster master node and add the line `Listen 80` to the file `httpd.conf` located at `/etc/httpd/conf/httpd.conf`\.
+This issue is fixed in Amazon EMR 6\.3\.0\.
 + HTTPD fails on EMR 6\.2\.0 clusters when you use a security configuration\.
 This makes the Ganglia web application user interface unavailable\.
 To access the Ganglia web application user interface, add `Listen 80` to the `/etc/httpd/conf/httpd.conf` file on the master node of your cluster\.
 For information about connecting to your cluster, see [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html)\.

   EMR Notebooks also fail to establish a connection with EMR 6\.2\.0 clusters when you use a security configuration\.
 The notebook will fail to list kernels and submit Spark jobs\.
 We recommend that you use EMR Notebooks with another version of Amazon EMR instead\.
-+ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for “Max open files” when EMR clusters are created with the default AMI\.
++ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for "Max open files" when EMR clusters are created with the default AMI\.
 The lower open file limit causes a "Too many open files" error when submitting Spark job\.
 In the impacted EMR releases, the Amazon EMR default AMI has a default ulimit setting of 4096 for "Max open files," which is lower than the 65536 file limit in the latestAmazon Linux 2 AMI\.
 The lower ulimit setting for "Max open files" causes Spark job failure when the Spark driver and executor try to open more than 4096 files\.
 To fix the issue, Amazon EMR has a bootstrap action \(BA\) script that adjusts the ulimit setting at cluster creation\.
 Amazon EMR releases 6\.3\.0 and 5\.33\.0 will include a permanent fix with a higher "Max open files" setting\.

   The following workaround for this issue lets you to explicitly set the instance\-controller ulimit to a maximum of 65536 files\.